 Fortunately, since these are business trips and my airlines of choice generally upgrade me, about 90% of the flights have been in first class.
 Most of the business class flights are on Singapore Airlines where I feel no need to upgrade since their current business class seat is nicer than most airlines first class seats.

-It is true by “salaryman” standards I am probably spoiled in my travel habits but I also learned a long time ago how to pay less for my tickets than most of my peers.
+Although it is true by “salaryman” standards that I am probably spoiled in my travel habits; I also learned a long time ago how to pay less for my tickets than most of my peers.
 Sometimes I pay $4,000 to $5,000 less than my co-workers or about 50% less on a transpacific ticket.
 Beating the airlines at the pricing game has long been a hobby.
-Using 'Around the World' tickets, upgradable discount business class and a travel agent overseas all help ensure I get good value.
+Using 'Around the World' tickets, upgradeable discount business class and a travel agent overseas all help ensure I get good value.

 I fully understand that people who fly over the ocean once a year or once a lifetime think

 paying for a few thousand dollars more to fly business class is over the top.
 My counter argument is: “if you were spending a month a year sleeping on planes, you would not be happy having a cramped economy class seat where you can hear the stomach noises, teeth grinding and see the drool of your slumbering “bunk mates”.
 Since the business I am responsible for brings in tens of millions of dollars a year in profit to the company I work for; I ride guilt free in the front of the plane.